About Doug Lewis

 During the Winter season, Doug is a broadcast Analyst for NBC Universal Sports.
 He covers all of the Alpine World Cup ski races throughout the season.
 When he's not in the studio, he can be found on the slopes as a ski celebrity at corporate events, ski tester for SKI Magazine, and ski coach for athletes ages 8-80!

 In the Summer, Doug, along with his wife Kelley, runs ELITEAM Conditioning Camps in Vermont.
-In its 22nd year, ELITEAM focuses on educating young athletes on the importance of Sports Physiology, Sports Psychology, and Sports Nutrition.
+ELITEAM focuses on educating young athletes on the importance of Sports Physiology, Sports Psychology, and Sports Nutrition.
 ELITEAM also offers Corporate and Group Team-Building, Leadership, and Risk-Taking programs.